 Breastfeeding while taking ibuprofen:

 Ibuprofen gets into breast milk in small amounts.
 The amount of ibuprofen in breast milk is less than the doses given to infants directly.
-Side effects are not expected in children exposed to ibuprofen through breast milk.
+When used as directed, side effects are not expected in children exposed to ibuprofen through breast milk.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

 If a man takes ibuprofen, could it affect fertility or increase the chance of birth defects?

-It is not known if ibuprofen could affect a man’s fertility (ability to get a woman pregnant).
+Some studies suggest ibuprofen could affect male fertility (ability to get a woman pregnant), and others do not.
 Studies have not been done to see if ibuprofen could increase the chance of birth defects.
-In general, exposures that men have are unlikely to increase the risks to a pregnancy.
+In general, exposures that men have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.